Opencast-Moodle/moodle_opencast_ubuntu_vm/README.md

 **Note - Under Construction**<br>
 This guide contains only the setup of the Ubuntu-VM so far.
 Other parts will follow as soon as possible.

+---

+## License
+Copyright (C) 2022 Matthias Kollenbroich.

+Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;
+with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.

+You should have received a copy of the GNU Free Documentation License along with this document.
+If not, see https://www.gnu.org/licenses/.

+---

 ## Create the Ubuntu-VM with VirtualBox
 To create an Ubuntu-VM with VirtualBox, do the following steps:
 1. Download (from *https://www.virtualbox.org*) and install VirtualBox.